Everything Everywhere All at Once

 Which means that if , then .
 Which is exactly the grantee we are looking for in a may analysis.

-In our next abstraction we take advantage of that we treat states at with the same program counter alike.
+In our next abstraction, we want to take advantage of that execute the same instruction in states with the same program counter.

 Let's focus on a JVM without a method stack, which means that every state is .
 We'll get back to talk about how to handle the method stack in later sections.
 We can abstract this by collecting the states per .
 Let be a mapping from program counters to sets of states. is a lattice with partial order were one mapping is less than another if all states are smaller than the other and is pointwise of states.